Chemo-dynamical reconstruction of Milky Way globular cluster progenitors: Age-metallicity relations and the universality of multiple stellar populations: Results

 \subsection{MPs and environment}

-Having established the large-scale enrichment histories of the progenitor systems, we now turn to their internal stellar populations, asking whether the helium-based MP indicators that were held fixed in the AMR modelling carry any residual imprint of the galactic environment in which each cluster formed.
-In particular, using the regression framework described in §\,\ref{sec:MP_methods_MPs}, we investigate whether MP properties depend on progenitor environment after controlling for cluster mass and metallicity.
+Having established the large-scale enrichment histories of the progenitor systems, we turned to their internal stellar populations, asking whether the helium-based MP indicators that were held fixed in the AMR modelling carry any residual imprint of the galactic environment in which each cluster formed.
+In particular, using the regression framework described in Sect. \ref{sec:MP_methods_MPs}, we investigated whether MP properties depend on progenitor environment after controlling for cluster mass and metallicity.

 Cluster mass is the dominant predictor across all three indicators.
 The helium spread $\delta Y$ increases with mass ($p\approx10^{-5}$), the first-population fraction $f_{\rm P1}$ decreases ($p\approx3\times10^{-5}$), and the mean helium abundance $\bar{Y}$ shows a weaker but significant positive dependence ($p\approx0.02$).
 Metallicity does not contribute significantly once mass is included ($p>0.1$).
-These mass scalings are consistent across both in-situ and accreted systems: interaction tests find no evidence that the slope of the mass--MP relation differs between progenitors, indicating that this relation is universal.
+These mass scalings are consistent across both in situ and accreted systems: interaction tests find no evidence that the slope of the mass--MP relation differs between progenitors, indicating that this relation is universal.

+After removing the mass and metallicity dependence, we compared the residual MP properties across progenitor families (Fig.~\ref{fig:MP_residuals_prog}).
+We emphasise that the quantities plotted in Fig.~\ref{fig:MP_residuals_prog} are residuals of $\delta Y$, $f_{\mathrm{P1}}$, and $\bar{Y}$ after the mass and metallicity dependences have been removed, rather than the physical MP properties themselves.
+By construction, the observed helium spread satisfies $\delta Y \geq 0$, since it measures the enhancement of the second population relative to the primordial one.
+The residual $\delta Y$ shown here, however, represents the deviation of a given cluster from the mean mass--metallicity trend and can therefore take either sign: a negative residual simply indicates a cluster whose helium spread is smaller than predicted by the global $\delta Y(M_{\star},\mathrm{[Fe/H]})$ relation, not a physically negative helium enhancement.
+The same interpretation applies to the $f_{\mathrm{P1}}$ and $\bar{Y}$ panels.